Zeotropic mixture: Efficiency optimization

 When designing distillation processes for separating zeotropic mixtures, the sequencing of distillation columns is vital to saving energy and costs.
 In addition, other methods can be used to lower the energy or equipment costs required to distill zeotropic mixtures.
 This includes combining distillation columns, using side columns, combining main columns with side columns, and re-using waste heat for the system.
 After combining distillation columns, the amount of energy used is only that of one separated column rather than both columns combined.
 In addition, using side columns saves energy by preventing different columns from carrying out the same separation of mixtures.
 Combining main and side columns saves equipment costs by reducing the number of heat exchangers in the system.
 Re-using waste heat requires the amount of heat and temperature levels of the waste to match that of the heat needed.
 Thus, using waste heat requires changing the pressure inside evaporators and condensers of the distillation system in order to control the temperatures needed.

-Controlling the temperature levels in a part of a system is possible with Pinch Technology.
+Controlling the temperature levels in a part of a system is possible with pinch analysis.
 These energy-saving techniques have a wide application in industrial distillation of zeotropic mixtures: side columns have been used to refine crude oil, and combining main and side columns is increasingly used.